department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/research/Future -  21a research/converation-guide.md

 NOTE: Ask when appropriate.
 These questions can be applied throughout the interview.

 1. How do you feel about the flow of going through these questions?
-2. Would you ever complete this application out of order?
+2. Would you ever want to skip a question and come back to it?
 Why?
 3. Based on what you see, do you know how far you are in the application?

 ## Post-Task Interview - 5 minutes